roman-corgi/corgisim/README.md

 # corgisim
 A simulation suite for the Nancy Grace Roman Space Telescope Coronagraphic Instrument

+### Documentation
+The automatic documentation is available at https://corgisim.readthedocs.io/en/latest/

 ## Installation Instruction

 ### Install Proper